 While most sites have been abandoned by AT&T and stand as a reminder of the Cold War, others have been repurposed into cell phone antennas, ham radio and CB radio masts, and much more.
 Some of the hardened and underground stations have been turned into bunkers.

 My goal is to photograph former Long Lines sites in the Central/Western-Central Missouri area.
-Here are the ones I’ve already photographed:
+Here are the ones already photographed.
+(Sites with asterisks were photographed by others.)

 - Aullville, MO (Lafayette County)